 Throughout her life Oliver has been a very private person, rarely discussing her personal life.
 It is known, however, that she formed a relationship with a photographer called Molly Malone Cook which began in the late 1950s and lasted until Cook died in 2005.
 It was love at first sight and Oliver said that she

 They spent most of their time together living by the ocean in the artistic environment of Provincetown, Massachusetts.

 This place inspired her to write, as did her early years in rural Ohio.
 The following extract from a 1992 poem called The Summer Day emphasises the clarity of her observations of the world around her:

 There are traces of Whitman and Thoreau in much of her work and she has always loved to walk the trails near her home, mentally noting things she has seen for reference in future poetic works.
 Her time in New England has been especially rich with sightings of hump back whales, water snakes and a myriad of shoreline birds to inspire her.
 Sometimes she would simply stop and marvel at the sun caressing a peaceful harbour and, without thinking, sit down to write about the wonders that she has always felt an integral part of.
 There have been times though where she has had nothing to write with while wandering through woodland so, to avoid this inconvenience, she took to hiding pencils in trees on her favourite walks for when the muse struck her.

 Oliver has always liked solitude and, in this respect, has been compared to other writers such as Emily Dickinson.
 She writes with clarity and simplicity, thus making her work accessible to all and free of unnecessary complication.
-The well-known critic Maxine Kumin wrote that Mary Oliver is
+The well-known critic Maxine Kumin wrote that Mary Oliver was

-Now in her early 80s she can look back on a successful career that has garnered many literary awards and a number of Honorary Doctorates in recognition of her significant contribution to American literature.
+She had a successful career that has garnered many literary awards and a number of Honorary Doctorates in recognition of her significant contribution to American literature.